Julie's Multiple Award-Winning Equine Law Book is Available for Purchase!

 **What state(s) does your legal matter involve?

 Do you have a local lawyer on your case?
 Please consider hiring Julie Fershtman to consult with your lawyer or to team up as co-counsel.
-All matters are subject to a conflict check and a retainer letter.
+All new matters are subject to a conflict check and a retainer letter.